cyb0rg71/Bug-Hunting-Cheatsheet/Host Header Injection.md

 Host: 127.0.0.1
 ```
 Here, the server might use the "Host" header to make requests internally, allowing the attacker to access internal resources.

-### Preventing Host Header Injection

-- **Validate the "Host" Header**:
-  - Only allow expected and trusted hostnames, rejecting requests with unrecognized or manipulated hostnames.

-- **Use Server Configurations to Restrict Valid Hostnames**:
-  - Configure the web server (e.g., Apache, Nginx) to accept only valid "Host" headers that match the application's domain.

-- **Avoid Using the "Host" Header for Security Decisions**:
-  - Do not rely on the "Host" header for authentication, access

 # What can we do via Host Header injection?
 ```txt